Daniel Elms: Career

 Elms' debut album Islandia was released in 2019 on New Amsterdam Records.
 He mixed and produced the record, which was recorded at Abbey Road Studios.
 The album was written while Elms was in residence at the home of composer Imogen Holst.

 BBC Radio 3 has featured Elms' music on shows by Hannah Peel, Elizabeth Alker, and Sara Mohr-Pietsch.
 His music has been performed at venues including the Royal Festival Hall, Kings Place, Invisible Wind Factory, and the Stoller Hall.
 In 2015 Elms was commissioned by the British Film Institute to create Bethia for Hull City of Culture 2017 as part of PRS Foundation's New Music Biennial.
 The work premiered at Hull Minster on 30 June 2017, with a second performance at the Royal Festival Hall on 7 July 2017; a recording of the work was released by NMC Records.
 Manchester Collective commissioned Elms in 2018 to create 100 Demons for string quartet and tape.
 The work, influenced by Hyakki Yagyō and the political turmoil of 2016–18, showcases Elms' combination of subject, electroacoustic instrumentation, and found sound.
 The work was performed across two national UK tours in 2018.
 In 2019 the BBC Concert Orchestra, in partnership with BBC Radio 3's Unclassified Live, commissioned a new orchestral work from Elms.
 The Royal Philharmonic Society commissioned Elms in 2020 to create a new work for dance, The Age of Spiritual Machines, with choreographer Alexander Whitley.

 Elms recorded, produced and mixed the "distressingly brutal" debut album What is Imposed Must be Endured by doom metal band Blind Monarch.
-Elms wrote additional music for the 2017 TV series Taboo by Ridley Scott and Thomas Hardy; the show and its lead composer, Max Richter, were nominated for an Emmy Award for Original Dramatic Score in 2017.
+Elms wrote additional music for the 2017 TV series Taboo by Ridley Scott and Tom Hardy; the show and its lead composer, Max Richter, were nominated for an Emmy Award for Original Dramatic Score in 2017.
 Elms has also worked with Max Richter on the film Never Look Away, Promise at Dawn, and the HBO adaptation of Eleanor Ferrante's My Brilliant Friend.
 In 2020 Elms was music editor on HBO series Industry with original music by DJ Nathan Micay.
 Elms composed music for Plaques and Tangles at Royal Court Theatre in 2015.